Business Education at Concordia University Chicago

 Opportunities and Disciplines

-The College of Business offers a teaching-focused faculty and provides an extensive range of degree options and majors with the opportunity to serve in numerous campus organizations, including a Business Club, known as Concordia Enterprise Group (CEG), which focuses on student-led entrepreneurship.
+The College of Business offers a teaching-focused faculty and provides an extensive range of degree options and majors with the opportunity to serve in numerous campus organizations, including a Business Club, known as RotorAct, which networks students with local business mentors through shared service projects.

 Professional Experience in Business

 Concordia University Chicago has a long tradition of offering its students a supervised work experience.
 More recently, the College of Business has included opportunities for practical and developmental work experiences in business for credit.
 The College of Business offers an integrated internship program that is based on an agreed understanding among the student, work site provider and the College, which defines responsibilities and identifies educational goals for the participants.
 Students are able to engage in this through both traditional and online course formats.
 The College of Business is in a unique position to use the Chicago area as a laboratory for experiential learning for business students by working with area businesses to develop business and marketing plans and specific projects focusing on real business problems and opportunities.
 The internship program partners with established and entrepreneurial firms in the Chicago area to allow students to apply what has been learned in the classroom.

 Although not part of the internship program, in recent years this domestic experience has been enhanced by opportunities in foreign countries.
 Our Marketing department provides an opportunity to engage with companies to develop and evaluate marketing plans as part of the marketing course.
 Recent engagements with Chinese, French and British universities expanded opportunities for overseas study and multicultural experiences.